Furthermore, there’s a common message that we need hundreds of grams of carbohydrate per day if we are physically active.

 The rate of gluconeogenesis increases as athletes progressively become more adapted to a carbohydrate-restricted diet.

-As shown in the studies on ketogenic diets and performance, keto-adapted athletes are able to maintain blood glucose and glycogen levels even during intense exercise.
+As shown in the studies on ketogenic diets and performance, keto-adapted athletes can maintain blood glucose and glycogen levels even during intense exercise.

 This is not the case for those in the beginning stages of a ketogenic diet.